Skip to content

 Compaction

-TidesDB performs automatic background compaction when L0 reaches the configured threshold (default: 4 SSTables).
+TidesDB performs automatic background compaction when L1 reaches the configured file count trigger (default: 4 SSTables).
 However, you can manually trigger compaction for specific scenarios.

 Manual Compaction